mibanell/cars/README.md

 ### [By Miguel Ángel Ballester Granell](https://github.com/miguelangelbg)

-The aim of this project was to create a complete machine learning prototype going from the exploratory data analysis to the model deployment and user interface development.
+The purpose of this project was to create a complete machine learning prototype going from the exploratory data analysis to the model deployment and user interface development.

 In this repository you can find:
-* Exploratory Data Analysis
+1. Exploratory Data Analysis
-* Neural network development with TensorFlow
+2. Neural network development with TensorFlow
-* REST API model deployment with Flask
+3. REST API model deployment with Flask
-* React frontend
+4. React frontend

 ![Example](img/cars.gif)